 Since the Geolocation API does not work in the background a wakelock can be requested.

-At the server-side, nginx provides basic authentication, ssl-termination, serves static frontend files, and forwards /api-requests.
+Server-side: nginx for basic authentication, ssl-termination, static frontend file serving, and /api-request forwarding.

-Access to the latest traffic-light data is implemented using express running on node.js.
+Access to the latest traffic-light data using express running on node.js.

 Performance considerations

-As the sketched system relies on frequent client-server-communication (~1 request per client per second), performant request handling is of high importance.
+As the sketched system relies on frequent client-server-communication (~1 request per client per second), performant request handling is important.

-For basic analysis of server-side request processing, the open telemetry project provides standard tooling which makes it easy to gather tracing information.
-This is especially interesting since a client request causes multiple requests to different backend services (database, traffic-lights data API, forecasting service).
+For an analysis of server-side request processing, the open telemetry project provides standard tooling to gather tracing information for nested requests to different backend services (database, traffic-lights data API, forecasting service).

 Instrumentation support for automatic trace collection and forwarding to a tracing analysis backend are available for many popular languages / frameworks.
 For the main Java service, the Java instrumentation agent is used, which injects bytecode so that tracing information is automatically collected for popular frameworks / libraries without any code changes.
 Similar auto-instrumentation functionality is available for the node.js based traffic-lights data API proxy service, and for the Python-based forecast-service.

-The complete POST to the main backend (locationtracking-0.0.1-SNAPSHOT) takes 105ms to complete, starting with some database accesses (first ~10ms), followed by a long-running 69ms call to the traffic-lights data API proxy service (tld_api), and a 14ms call to the forecasting service (tld_forecast).
-As we can see, the main share of the overall request processing time is caused by the call to the external traffic-lights data API (68ms), out of which creating the TCP connection and completing the TLS handshake alone require 39ms.
+The complete POST to the main backend (locationtracking-0.0.1-SNAPSHOT) takes 105ms to complete, starting with a database accesses (first ~10ms), followed by a long-running 69ms call to the traffic-lights data API proxy service (tld_api), and a 14ms call to the forecasting service (tld_forecast).
+The main share of the overall request processing time is caused by the call to the external traffic-lights data API (68ms), out of which creating the TCP connection and completing the TLS handshake alone require 39ms.

-To improve performance and efficiency of the external data API access, we can use a second feature of the sensorthings API.
+To improve performance and efficiency of the external data API access, the subscription feature of the sensorthings API is used.
 Apart from the normal HTTP-API to access historical data of traffic-light signal phase changes, a (websocket-based) MQTT-API allows to subscribe to new updates of specific traffic-lights.
-This way, we can extend the functionality of our API proxy service as follows:

 - furthermore, the received data is cached, and an MQTT-subscription for future updates is created